mmuratarat/mmuratarat.github.io/_pages/faq.md

 The size of these steps is called the learning rate.
 With a high learning rate we can cover more ground each step, but we risk overshooting the lowest point since the slope of the hill is constantly changing.
 With a very low learning rate, we can confidently move in the direction of the negative gradient since we are recalculating it so frequently.
 A low learning rate is more precise, but calculating the gradient is time-consuming, so it will take us a very long time to get to the bottom.

 #### What is backpropagation?

+### What is Early Stopping?
+It is a regularization technique that stops the training process as soon as the validation loss reaches a plateau or starts to increase.

 #### Why is Weight Initialization important in Neural Networks?